decisionrubric/decisionrubric/posts/towards-a-longer-lever.md

 - Approachable statistical analytics that reduce ambiguity,
 - Simulations that tell stories.

-Application areas include
+Application areas include:
 - Managing innovation
 - Design for sustainability
 - Participatory policy design
 - Business and market simulation

 We can put the knowhow within reach.
-And, an accessible, go-to resource for complex decision problems can be have big impact.
+And, an accessible, go-to resource for complex decision problems can have big impact.